 This may be a surprise.
-But a typical grid-tie solar power system will not provide power for your home when the electric grid goes down.
+A typical grid tied solar system will not provide power for your home when the sun goes down, or, if and when the electric grid goes down.

 Grid-tied systems make up the vast majority of solar power system installations.
 As opposed to off-grid.